PaloAltoNetworks/pan-os-python/docs/howto.rst

 elegantly as possible.
 Having two devices can pose challenges because some configuration needs to be applied to both firewalls, while other configuration should be applied only to the active firewall.
-Also, two devices implies two pandevice configuration trees.
-But, pandevice offers a few features to make working with HA pairs easier:
+Also, two devices implies two pan-os-python configuration trees.
+But, pan-os-python offers a few features to make working with HA pairs easier:

 - Only one configuration tree to manage for an HA pair